xocp/ng-to-verilog/README.md

 ![Sample GTKWave Output](https://github.com/xocp/ng-to-verilog/blob/main/images/mrcomputer_gtkwave_sample.png?raw=true)

 ## Troubleshooting
+In Verilog, component inputs must be tied to a value/signal - not so in Nandgame.
+So, you may have to debug through any Nandgame levels where you relied on not having to tie an input to a value.
+Error messages will be emitted directing you to the level/component where there is an issue.
+Often you will just need to tie the input to a "zero" component.

 All flip-flops and registers are converted to equivalent (non-primitive) Verilog.
 There is no provision currently for detecting custom flip-flop or register components.
 You will have to use the built-in Nandgame primitives.

 One important note is that registers are exported to activate on posedge CLK.
 However, the 1-bit D flip-flop is exported to activate on negedge CLK.
 This is the configuration that worked for the purposes of the sample CPU.
 You may have to experiment here.